Dividend Investment Strategies…Dead in this Growth World?

 Over the last 5-10 years, investors following a growth strategy have far outpaced a dividend investment strategy.
 From a portfolio modeling standpoint, why wouldn’t investors choose to take the higher growth strategy and shave off the gains for income?
 Because the dividend investor is looking for a stream of income that is consistent year after year.
 It is a different style of investing.
 Both are legitimate but on the growth example, you are still dependent upon those growth companies being valued higher each year.
 On the dividend investment side, those companies that increased their dividends in 2020 did so at a rate of about 8% which more than offset inflation of around 1.5%.

-Making a decision around whether it will be a growth year or value year is difficult.
+Making a decision about whether it will be a growth year or a value year is difficult.
 At Wiser, we want to own both growth and value in our portfolios, although we currently have a slight tilt toward technology.
-It is very difficult to get income from fixed income investments these days.
-As interest rates have come down, you don’t see the same appreciation in bond prices like you do in equity prices.
+It is very difficult to get income from fixed-income investments these days.
+As interest rates have come down, you don’t see the same appreciation in bond prices as you do in equity prices.
 The dividend aristocrat strategy over the past 5 years has averaged over 11% annualized return.

-At Wiser Wealth, we build portfolios based on the client needs and risk tolerance.
+At Wiser Wealth, we build portfolios based on the client’s needs and risk tolerance.
 Our approach has always been focused on long-term investing.

 Wiser Wealth Management, Inc (“Wiser Wealth”) is a registered investment advisor with the U.S. Securities and Exchange Commission (SEC).
 As a registered investment advisor, Wiser Wealth and its employees are subject to various rules, filings, and requirements.
 You can visit the SEC’s website here to obtain further information on our firm or investment advisor’s registration.